kunal8987/synthai-hackathon/README.md

 Synth Ai can be used for various applications, including answering questions, providing explanations, offering suggestions, and engaging in general conversation.

-Team Member :- Vinaykumar Hatwar , Shusheel Kumar , Monojoy Rabha , Kunal Deotale , Ankit Choubey , Swapnil Solanki
+Team Member :- Vinaykumar Hatwar , Susheel Kumar , Monojoy Rabha , Kunal Deotale , Ankit Choubey , Swapnil Solanki

+Java Backend :- (  Ankit Choubey, Susheel Kumar ) we have created spring boot project and integrated with Open AI.
+For this first we neet Open Api key. we have not deploy anywhere so we need to run backend server manualy. we need some tool like ( IntelliJ IDEA / VS Code / Eclipse / STS ) for running starting application.
-Java Backend :-
+Java Backend Port :- `https://localhost:8888/chat?prompt="Your question"`

 Node Backend :-